JetBrains/ij-perf-report-aggregator/readme.md

 `aggregatedStats` visualizer page and this tool in an alpha stage.
 Aggregator throws error if anything is unclear to ensure that stats is representative.

-Chart legend allows you to disable unneded metrics to make chart more clear.
+Chart legend allows you to disable unneeded metrics to make chart more clear.

 ```
 usage: report-aggregator [<flags>] <command> [<args> ...]